gharials/dev-path/docs/programming/math-prog.md

 ## Number formats

+Besides the usual 10-based decimal representation of numbers, a programmer has to be familiar with the following number representations.

+### Binary numbers

+A binary digit is called a _bit_, short for _binary digit_, named by computer scientist [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).
+Additionally, 8 bits is called a _byte_ and computers mostly work with bytes.

 ### Hexadecimal numbers

 Binary representation of numbers are too long and often hard to work with.
 The 16-based hexadecimal representation is shorter and more convenient for practical uses.
-There are 16 digits in this format and each digit is equivalent to 4 binary digits or 4 _bits_ (a binary digit is called a bit, named by computer scientist [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon)).

-The 16 hexadecimal digits are the following: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`.
+There are 16 digits in this format: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`.
 Sometimes, small cases (`a, b, c, d, e, f`) are used to represent the last digits.
 A hexadecimal number is prefixed by a `0x` (or `x` sometimes) to indicate that it is a hexadecimal number.

 Examples: `0x12` (the value is 18, not 12) `0xAF`, `0x2A`, `x20`, `xA4`, `xAC`.

 ???+ info
     **Hexadecimal representation of bytes**

-    Computers mostly work with _bytes_ (8 bits equal a byte).
-Two hexadecimal digits form a byte (e.g. `0x7A`).
+    Notice that each hexadecimal digit is equivalent to 4 binary digits or 4 _bits_ and two hexadecimal digits form a byte (e.g. `0x7A`).

 ???+ info
     **Hexadecimal representation of colors**